arkascha/php-units/README.md

-php-units
+php-unitmath
 =========

-A simple library for unit carrying mathematical computations
+A simple library for unit based mathematical computations

 When layouting things one often has to compute various positions, zoom factors, scalings and the like.
 When the specific sizes are of dynamical nature the layout code quicky gets a confusing endless series of mathematical equations.
 You name it: spaghetti code.